JordanShurmer/jordan-shurmer-family/content/theology/god/_index.md

 +++
-title = "Theology Notes: God"
+title = "God"
 description = "Some of my notes and musings on the theological topics concerning God"

 [extra]
-crumb = "god"
+headline = "Theology Notes: God" crumb = "god"
 +++